 Mainly, by replacing teeth when they are lost or removed, what you are doing is preventing further issues from arising.
 Issues will arise if you lose teeth and do not replace them and they will be costly and detrimental to your health, so it’s best to replace them as they are lost.

 Bridge reconstruction and placement is a standard procedure that we at Hunsaker Dental are happy to provide to our patients.
 Usually, it will require at least two visits to have a bridge placed.

 During the first visit, we will take some impressions and make a mold of the teeth or the gap that we will be replacing or filling.
 We will send the mold and any measurements to our dental lab so that they can begin the process of crafting your bridge.

 Once we are finished taking measurements we can begin the anchor tooth preparation.
 As mentioned before, a fixed bridge requires at least two healthy teeth to act as anchor points for the bridge.
 If there are no healthy anchor teeth or only one, we can place dental implants to act as anchors in your mouth.
 The placement of dental implants is an in-depth procedure that requires several months to complete.

-In order to prepare the anchor teeth to receive the bridge we will shave a layer of enamel off the teeth in order to give the bridge a suitably shaped tooth to fit over.
-We will then place a temporary bridge over the prepared teeth and set it in place with temporary dental cement so that it can be removed in several weeks, when we have the permanent.
+To prepare the anchor teeth to receive the bridge, we will shave a layer of enamel off the teeth to give the bridge a suitably shaped tooth to fit over.
+We will then place a temporary bridge over the prepared teeth and set it in place with temporary dental cement so that it can be removed in several weeks when we have the permanent.

 The Second Visit

-During the second visit we will remove the temporary bridge and place the permanent on your anchor teeth.
+During the second visit, we will remove the temporary bridge and place the permanent one on your anchor teeth.
 We will secure it to the anchor teeth using permanent dental adhesive will allow you to use your bridge as you would real teeth.